Scrabble letter distributions: Galician

 Stress accents and diaereses are disregarded.
 This is called Letrad@s.GZ (originally Scrabble.GZ).
 J, K, W, and Y are officially non-existent in Galician, but they are included here as they are sometimes used in borrowed words.
 Blanks do not exist in this game.

+Georgian

+Georgian-language editions of Scrabble contain 110 letter tiles, in the following distribution: This version is called სიტყვობანა (Sit'q'vobana), which means "verbiage".